giantswarm/mcp-debug/docs/usage.md

 1. **mcp-debug** attempts to connect to the server
 2. If OAuth endpoints are not provided, they are auto-discovered via server metadata
+3. The resource URI is derived from the endpoint for RFC 8707
-3. A local callback server starts on your machine (default: port 8765)
+4. A local callback server starts on your machine (default: port 8765)
-4. Your default browser opens to the authorization page
+5. Your default browser opens to the authorization page (with resource parameter)
-5. You log in and grant permissions
+6. You log in and grant permissions
-6. The authorization server redirects back to mcp-debug
+7. The authorization server redirects back to mcp-debug
-7. **mcp-debug** exchanges the authorization code for an access token
+8. **mcp-debug** exchanges the authorization code for an access token (with resource parameter)
-8. The connection proceeds with authenticated requests
+9. The connection proceeds with authenticated requests

 ### Token Management